 Herpes simplex infection of the lower back and buttocks—also called sacral herpes simplex or genital herpes—is a common recurrent skin condition associated with infection by the herpes simplex virus (HSV).
 HSV infection usually appears as small blisters or sores around the mouth, nose, genitals, buttocks, and lower back, though infections can develop almost anywhere on the skin.
 Furthermore, these tender sores may come back periodically in the same sites.Infections with the herpes simplex virus are very contagious and are spread by direct contact with the skin lesions.
 There are 2 types of HSV: Type 1 and Type 2.
 HSV Type 1 (HSV-1) infections usually occur around the mouth, lips, nose, or face, while HSV Type 2 (HSV-2) infections usually involve the genitals, lower back, or buttocks.
 However, HSV-1 can sometimes cause infections in the genitals or buttocks, while HSV-2 can occasionally cause infections around the mouth, lips, nose, or face.Both types of herpes simplex virus produce 2 kinds of infections: primary and recurrent.
 Because it so contagious, HSV causes a primary infection in most people who are exposed to the virus.
 However, only about 20% of people who are infected with HSV actually develop visible blisters or sores.
 Appearing 2–12 days after a person's first exposure to HSV, the sores of a primary infection last about 1–3 weeks.
 These sores heal completely, rarely leaving a scar.
 Nevertheless, the virus remains in the body, hibernating in nerve cells.Certain triggers can cause the hibernating (latent) virus to wake up, become active, and travel back to the skin.
 These recurrent herpes simplex virus infections may develop frequently (every few weeks), or they may never develop.
 Recurrent infections tend to be milder than primary infections and generally occur in the same location as the primary infection.HSV-2 infections are transmitted sexually or from a mother's genital tract to her newborn baby.
 HSV-2 is often spread through direct skin-to-skin contact with active lesions on another person.
 However, people who have herpes simplex virus infections may be contagious even when they do not have any skin lesions, which is called asymptomatic shedding.Because sacral HSV is not located in the groin area, people may not realize that they have a form of genital herpes.
 In fact, they may think that they have a recurrent skin condition such as shingles, a yeast infection, or an allergic reaction.
 However, sacral herpes is considered to be a form of genital herpes.

 Urticaria is the medical term for hives.
 Hives form when an allergen (something that causes an allergic reaction, such as a lotion, food, or drug) initiates a response from the body's immune system.
 A chemical in our bodies called histamine is released from cells, which causes small red, soft bumps to appear on the skin.
 Hives look similar to and are often mistaken for bug bites.
 They are very itchy and can appear all over the body once an allergen is encountered.
-A single hive can last for a few hours before fading, during which time new hives may appear.Although sometimes the exact cause of hives is unknown, the following is a list of possible triggers: foods such as peanuts, shellfish, and eggs; environmental allergies such as pollen, trees, and animal dander; and medications such as antibiotics, aspirin, and painkillers.
+A single hive can last for a few hours before fading, during which time new hives may appear.Although sometimes the exact cause of hives is unknown, the following is a list of possible triggers: foods such as peanuts, shellfish, and eggs; environmental allergies such as pollen, trees, and animal dander; and medications such as antibiotics, aspirin (do NOT use aspirin in children aged 18 or younger), and painkillers.

 Bedbugs are very small (apple seed-sized) insects (Cimex lectularius) that feed on the blood of humans and other warm-blooded mammals.
 They live in dark, dry places such as mattresses, rugs, and upholstered furniture, and come out at dawn to feed by making small bites in their food source.
 The bite itself is painless, so children rarely wake up at the time of the bedbug bite, but the resulting bite leaves behind a highly allergenic (allergic-reaction causing) substance in the skin.
 This substance causes a very itchy rash in most people.
 Your child will awaken with a rash of scattered pink or red bumps or a welt.
 The bumps themselves are not dangerous, but children can get skin infections if they scratch and break the skin.
 Bedbugs probably do not cause the spread of blood-borne diseases.